karan512/beginner/README.md

 # beginner
-I am new to  the git ub
+I am new to  the git hub